nickpegg/meshmash/README.md

 # Meshmash - A Wireguard mesh network manager

-This is a simple web API which keeps track of nodes in a Wireguard mesh.
+This is a simple web service which keeps track of nodes in a Wireguard mesh.
 Nodes can register themselves and retreive the Wireguard config with all of the nodes as peers.

 Warning: This is for my personal use and hasn't been battle-tested in a production enviornment.